Are you new to parks, or maybe a park veteran looking to brush up on your knowledge?

 Electrical site: Also sometimes referred to as a hydro site.
 A campsite with access to a 15/30 amp electrical pedestal.
 Often pedestals are shared between two campsites.
 You should plan on bringing a long extension cord with you to reach the pedestal.

-Day use: Visiting a park for a day trip, typically between the hours of 8:00 am to 10:00 pm however, hours do vary by park so check the individual park page before you head out.
-Many day use visitors spend time at the beach, hiking trails, or paddling.
-Daily vehicle permits are available for purchase at the gatehouse or at a pay and display machine.
+Day use: Visiting a park for a day trip, typically between the hours of 8:00 am to 10:00 pm (however, hours do vary by park so check the individual park page before you head out).
+Many day-use visitors spend time at the beach, hiking trails, or paddling.
+Daily vehicle permits are available for purchase upon arrival.

 Seasonal or annual pass: Frequent visitors may prefer to buy a seasonal or annual pass, rather than buy a daily vehicle permit on each visit.